 It has been promised for 18 months.

-In the meantime, it should not cause the DAA to defer its plans to begin construction on the new north runway, work on which which should begin immediately.
+In the meantime, it should not cause the DAA to defer its plans to begin construction on the new north runway, work on which should begin immediately.

 My question is related to page 160 of the programme for Government which deals with local authority reform.
 Last week the people of west Cork received a draft of the new local authority boundary changes and I sincerely hope it is a draft.
 Submissions which other representatives and I, as well as local communities, have made have been totally ignored as areas such as Courtmacsherry, Timoleague, Butlerstown, Ring, Darrara and Lislevane have been mysteriously taken out of the Clonakilty council area against the will of the people.
 Many believe this suits the Government, but the Taoiseach may be able to end these thoughts if he clarifies, on behalf of the communities concerned and the majority of public representatives in the areas affected, that they can be kept within the Clonakilty council area.
 What is the procedure to stop some of the plans from being implemented?

-The redrawal of local authority boundary areas for the local elections next year was undertaken by committees independent of me in line with terms of reference agreed to by the Government.
+The redrawing of local authority boundary areas for the local elections next year was undertaken by committees independent of me in line with terms of reference agreed to by the Government.
 The recommendations they have made are for the boundaries in question and will be implemented without change.

 I listened to the Taoiseach in welcoming the announcement of 1,000 jobs to be created by Amazon and agree that it is great news.
 It shows again the importance of foreign direct investment to the country, but, despite being promised in the programme for Government, there is a lack of balanced regional development.
 In my constituency of Roscommon-Galway there have been no jobs announcements and only for LEO-----